UsmanButt1/mh-blog/README.md

 * Although I used the django blog resources provided on the LMS, I also received alot of additional clarification by reaching to fellow students in the cohort and drawing inspiration from the walkthrough project on the LMS.

+* The built-in Django blog HTML template was utilized for the foundational HTML and CSS design, providing a polished and professional look tailored to the needs of a blog website for the target audience.

 * Tutor Support, Google, Stack Overflow, Phind and ChatGPT was used to solve any smaller bugs and further clarification on errors I was receiving in the terminal.

+* A special thank you to my mentor, Iris, The Code Institute including Tutor and Student Support and Charlie, Rebecca and Chibueze from our cohort for all their help and support in my achieving the completion of this project.

 * Thank you to all the other individuals in our cohort for their continuous support throughout the course.